fabiojmendes/blog.juzam.pro/content/posts/2025-08-29/lxd-rhel-images/index.md

 ### Rocky

-On rocky or similar distros you can use `grubby` to update the boot configuration.
+On Rocky and similar distros, you can use `grubby` to update the boot configuration.

 ```shell